 Kate Peterson earned her MFA from Eastern Washington University in Spokane, where she now works as Director of Get Lit!
 Programs.
 Her poetry and prose has been published in many literary magazines including Crab Creek Review, Rattle, Sugar House Review, Hawai’i Pacific Review, Packingtown Review, and elsewhere.
 Her chapbook Grist won the Floating Bridge Chapbook Prize and was published in 2016.
 Contact Kate via firstname.lastname@example.org or 509-828-1435.

 Elizabeth Graves is the Assistant Coordinator for Get Lit!
 Programs.
-She is also a first-year poetry MFA candidate at Eastern Washington University.
-Elizabeth grew up in the Rocky Mountains of Colorado, earned her B.A. from the University of Wisconsin-Madison, and spent the last six years living in Los Angeles.
-She can be reached at firstname.lastname@example.org.
+She is also a second-year poetry MFA candidate at Eastern Washington University.
+Elizabeth grew up in the Rocky Mountains of Colorado, and earned her B.A. from the University of Wisconsin-Madison.
+She'd rather be outside than inside, and her favorite place to write is her deck that overlooks the Spokane River.
+Elizabeth can be reached at email@example.com.

 Get Lit!
 Programs employs one full-time staff member, and one graduate student assistant from The MFA at EWU.
 The program relies heavily on student interns and volunteers from The MFA at EWU as well as other local colleges and universities.
 Get Lit! strives to create an interactive learning environment that connects students with members of the community.
 Special thanks to all of our interns!
 If you are interested in becoming a Get Lit! intern or in volunteering for the festival, please contact us: firstname.lastname@example.org.